dossjeffro/ecoflow_mqtt/README.md

 1. Install MQTT on Home Assistant.
 Make sure you add user/password. - I'm not an expert on Home Assistant, so follow others instructions on this.
 Just make sure you remember the user and password is it will be needed in the python.

-2. Add sensors to your Home Assistant configuration YAML
+2. Add sensors to your Home Assistant configuration YAML.
 NOTE: I have a leading slash in the MQTT topics which I don't think is the correct nomenclature.
 But, it works for me.

 SEE YAML example code in this project.